-While generally banned or restricted, POPs make their way into and throughout the environment daily through a cycle of long-range air transport and deposition called the "grasshopper effect."The "grasshopper" processes, illustrated in Figure 3, begin with releasing POPs into the environment.
+While generally banned or restricted, POPs make their way into and throughout the environment daily through a cycle of long-range and deposition air transport called the effect."The "grasshopper" "grasshopper processes, illustrated in Figure 3, begin with releasing POPs into the environment.
 When POPs enter the atmosphere, they can be carried by wind currents, sometimes for long distances.